General mixed lattices: Mixed lattices

-\begin{remark} In algebraic mixed lattice structures, the implications \emph{(a)}$\implies$\emph{(b)}, \emph{(b)}$\implies$\emph{(c)} and \emph{(b)}$\implies$\emph{(d)} with their dual versions were proved in \cite[Theorems 3.3 and 3.5]{ars} for mixed lattice semigroups, and in \cite{jj2} for mixed lattice groups.
-In the cited articles, the proofs of the implication \emph{(a)}$\implies$\emph{(b)} (and its dual) use more sophisticated methods based on the special properties of groups and semigroups.
-In contrast, our proof in the preceding theorem is completely elementary and much simpler.
-Of course, the proof given here applies also to the special cases of mixed lattice semigroups and groups.
-The properties \emph{(a)} and \emph{(b)} play an important role in the theory of algebraic mixed lattice structures. \end{remark}
+\begin{remark2} In algebraic mixed lattice structures, the implications (a)$\implies$(b), (b)$\implies$(c) and (b)$\implies$(d) with their dual versions were proved in \cite[Theorems 3.3 and 3.5]{ars} for mixed lattice semigroups, and in \cite{jj2} for mixed lattice groups.
+It was also proved in \cite[Theorem 3.2]{jj2} that in mixed lattice groups the quasi-regularity condition \eqref{quasireg1} implies the condition (a) of Theorem \ref{main1}.
+Therefore, all the statements of Theorems \ref{main} and \ref{main1} are equivalent in mixed lattice groups.
+However, it is not known whether these statements are equivalent in a more general case, and this remains an open question at this point. \end{remark2}

-It has been shown in \cite[Theorem 2.10]{jj1} that in mixed lattice groups the quasi-regularity conditions \eqref{quasireg1} and \eqref{quasireg2} imply the pre-regularity condition \eqref{prereg}.
-This holds also in the present more general setting.